mdabir1203/42_WOB_AI_Community/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Roadmap for AI Community: January - March
+## Roadmap for AI Community: June - December

 - Currently transitioning to new people to take over.